meulenvd/OSCAR-Requirements-Manual/docs/source/index.rst

    decisions.

 -  :doc:`Guidance <cookbook>`.
-A step-by-step approach for the Points of Contacts and EPAC Managers to correctly fill in the database entries (or to add variables).
+A step-by-step approach for the Points of Contacts and ESAC Managers to correctly fill in the database entries (or to add variables).
 This guide is in fact a cookbook with a checklist to assist the process of updating.

 -  :doc:`Regulatory material <references>`.
-References are provided to published documentation, like Manuals which are part of the WMO Technical Regulations, Manuals on OSCAR/Requirements, informative documents considered by the WMO Technical Commissions, etcetera.
+References are provided to published documentation, like Manuals which are part of the WMO Technical Regulations, user manuals on OSCAR modules, informative documents considered by the WMO Technical Commissions, etcetera.

 -  :doc:`History <history>`.
 A brief overview is provided of the historic development